moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 1. **Time data type as measure in Tableau**

-    When syncing the Lens semantic layer with Tableau, note that Tableau does not support the time data type as a measure.
+    When syncing the semantic layer with Tableau, note that Tableau does not support the time data type as a measure.
 While Lens allows time-based measures, Tableau defaults to treating date and time fields as dimensions.As a result, Tableau will not correctly interpret any measure with a **time data type**.

     **Recommended actions**: